Abrorismoiljanov/SDL2-starter-template/README.md

-This is a strter template that can be used to start SDL2 games.
+This is a starter template that can be used to start SDL2 games.

 though I recommend you to make your own to understand code better as it is for my own work but feel free to use it.